History of Mexico City: Decline and revitalization of the city center

 From Aztec times, the Centro Histórico used to be where the wealthy and elite lived.
 However, in the early 20th century, these classes began to move to areas west and southwest of the Centro, to neighbourhoods such as Colonia Juárez, Colonia Cuauhtémoc, Colonia Roma and Colonia Condesa.
 The Centro remained the commercial, political and intellectual center through the mid 20th century, although it was around this time that UNAM moved most of its facilities to the new Ciudad Universitaria.

-The reason for the decline of the city center was partly man-made and partly natural.
+The decline of the city center was partly man-made and partly natural.
 In the 1940s, the city government froze rents so that until 1998, when the government repealed the law, tenants were still paying what they were in the 1950s.
 With no financial incentive to keep up their properties, landlords let their buildings disintegrate.
 The 1985 earthquake took its toll on a number of these structures, which were never fixed or rebuilt, leading to slums with and garbage-strewn vacant lots.
 The result was the loss of about 100,000 residents of the "Colonia Centro", leaving the area almost deserted at night.

 By the 1980s, so much had fled the Centro that many of its former mansions were either abandoned or turned into tenements for the poor, and its sidewalks and streets taken over by pickpockets and milling vendors.
 For many people, especially international visitors, Mexico City's reputation for pollution, traffic and crime has made the city someplace "get into and out of as fast as you can," seeing it as little more than an airport through which to make their connecting flights to the more attractive resort areas.
 Until recently, many of the restaurants of the area, even the best, would close early to allow employees time to get home because the area was not particularly safe at night.